taehoon-yoon/CT-denoising-using-CycleGAN/README.md

 ## Baseline model (de-noising U-net) Code Structure & Explanation

 We used U-net as a baseline model for comparison with our cycle GAN model.
-We selected U-net as baseline model since U-net is frequently used model for de-noising task.
+We selected U-net as a baseline model since U-net is frequently used model for de-noising task.

 This section is instruction for training baseline model (U-net) and for providing comparison with cycle GAN model.